Use Your Self-Directed IRA for Real Estate Investing to Make And Save Loads of Money

 First step is signing up to Rocket Dollar.
 This should take about 5 minutes, and then the Rocket Dollar team will take care of setting up your IRA account.

-Use the Rocket Dollar Promotion Code: MASTERPASSIVEINCOME to get $100 off the services at Rocket Dollar
+Use the Rocket Dollar Promotion Code: MASTERPASSIVEINCOME22 to get $100 off the services at Rocket Dollar

 2. Documents for Account Creation